alyssaq/stats-analysis/README.md

 ## Contribute to the library
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
+3. Make changes and ensure tests and code coverage all pass.
-3. Commit your changes: `git commit -m 'Add some feature'`
+4. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+5. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+6. Submit a pull request :D

 ## License
 MIT